spelunky-fyi/s2-data/save-format.md

 ## Shortcut Unlocks

-A value from `00` to `0a` signifying which step in the process you're on.
+A value from `00` to `0a` signifying which steps you've completed.
 Every item delivered increments the value by 1.

 Larger values are accepted, but seemingly don't do anything.